 Furthermore, personal information such as your age (date of birth), nationality or country of origin, marital status, number of children, etc. should not be included in your application.
 This is due to the strict laws against discrimination in the United States, which protect job applicants from being disadvantaged because of where they come from or the colour of their skin.
 This is also why you should not include a photo of yourself (though there are some exceptions to this rule, such as the performing arts, where a ‘headshot’ is required).
 Otherwise, an American résumé essentially includes the same information as a German CV: your education and training, employment history including internships, special skills, extracurricular and volunteer activities, any awards or honours you’ve received or work you’ve had published.

 However, your activities outside of work can sometimes be more important to hiring managers in the US than in Germany, for example relevant volunteer work in the field you’re applying in.
-This information can sometimes be almost as important to your prospective employer as your professional qualifications, as it helps them to assess your personality.

 References are very important in the United States.
 Letters of recommendation from former employers are better than copies of Arbeitszeugnisse (formal letters of recommendation using boilerplate phrasing).
 The usual approach is to write ‘References available on request’ at the bottom of your résumé, then have the letter of recommendation itself ready to submit if the prospective employer asks for it.

 In order to prevent the employer from thinking you completed your secondary-school degree in a sports facility (due to the fact that the German term Gymnasium is a false cognate with the English word gymnasium), you should write ‘secondary school’ or ‘high school’ instead.